 There is a lot to think about when creating an estate plan.
 For more information regarding how to include a trust in your comprehensive estate plan, you should contact an experienced Wisconsin trusts lawyer.

-For a free initial consultation regarding creating or amending your estate plan, call Attorney Daniel J. Krause at (608) 268-5751.
+For a initial consultation regarding creating or amending your estate plan, call Attorney Daniel J. Krause at (608) 268-5751.
 At Krause Law Offices LLC, our experienced Dane County trusts attorney is available to help you develop a comprehensive estate plan that is right for you.
 Mr. Krause assists clients located throughout Wisconsin with trusts, probate matters, powers of attorney, wills, health care documents, and a wide variety of other estate planning tools.
 To speak with a diligent and hardworking estate planning lawyer today, please do not hesitate to contact Krause Law Offices LLC through our website.

 Cohabiting In Lieu of Marriage May Affect Your Wisconsin Estate Plan, Wisconsin Probate & Estate Planning Lawyer Blog, October 25, 2012

 Using an Irrevocable Trust in Wisconsin to Accomplish Your Gift-Giving Goals, Wisconsin Probate & Estate Planning Lawyer Blog, October 21, 2012

 Trust Protectors — What They Are And Why Probably Every Trust Should Have One, by Jay Adkisson, Forbes